nliaudat/kelvin/adversarial_critique.md

 - Rephrase the Deep Physical Binding section to state honestly what it does: "These values are included in the hash for domain separation and to ensure reproducibility, not to provide additional cryptographic security."
 - Eliminate the "different set of physical laws" language entirely — it is unprofessional

+### Resolution (2026-06-04)

+The "prevents quantum shortcut attacks" and "different set of physical laws" language removed from `quantum_analysis.md`.
+The section now accurately states these values are included in the hash for domain separation and to ensure reproducibility, not to provide additional cryptographic security.

 ---

 ## 22. [ADDRESSED] The Documented Security Posture Collapses Under Known Plaintext